-Get started now by running your retirement numbers.
-Below are three calculators to get the ball rolling.
-By the new year, you’ll be ready, with numbers in hand, to make any necessary changes to keep your retirement planning on track.
+These three calculators can help you get the ball rolling.
+With your numbers in hand, you’ll be ready to make any necessary changes to keep your retirement planning on track.

 Approach your retirement planning the same way you encourage your students to approach their own learning.
-By tackling it in methodical, manageable chunks, you’ll feel more in control, gain confidence in your ability to plan for your future and be more likely to ward off any unpleasant financial surprises as you near retirement.
+By tackling it in methodical, manageable chunks, you’ll feel more in control, gain confidence in your ability to plan for your future, and be more likely to ward off any unpleasant financial surprises as you near retirement.